andrewrk/naught/README.md

         pipes the output into a log file, node.js treats stdout and stderr as asynchronous streams.

+        If you don't want a particular log, use `/dev/null` for the path.
+Naught special cases this filename and disables that log altogether.

         Creates an `ipc-file` which naught uses to communicate with your server once it has started.